maybe-hello-world/demystifying-networks/README.md

 # Demystifying Network Foundation Models

-This repository contains the code and instructions to reproduce the results presented in the paper "Demystifying Network Foundation Models" (NeurIPS 2025).
+This repository contains the code and instructions to reproduce the results presented in the paper ["Demystifying Network Foundation Models" (NeurIPS 2025)](https://neurips.cc/virtual/2025/poster/121652).

+Additional materials are available in the folder "pdf".

 ## Requirements